pkasela/Sound-of-Data/README.md

   - [x] index on the graph
   - [ ] constraint on the graph for unique gid of the entities
   - [x] Scrape down musicBrainz genres using musicBrainz API
-  - [ ] Remove the useless genres such as: audiobook to reduce the dimesione of the list
+  - [x] Remove the useless genres such as: audiobook to reduce the dimesione of the list
 - [x] Tweet
   - [x] Kafka Producer with [Kafka_Produce.py](https://github.com/pkasela/Sound-of-Data/blob/master/Neo4j%20%26%20kafka/Kafka_Producer.py)
   - [x] Kafka Producer -> Neo4j Consumer [Neo4j Streams Procedure](https://github.com/pkasela/Sound-of-Data/blob/master/Neo4j%20%26%20kafka/Neo4j%20Streams%20Consume%20Tutorial.txt)
-  - [ ] Initialize the script using tmux and sleep happily
+  - [x] Initialize the script using tmux and sleep happily
+  - [ ] Check if everything is alright in the morning!

 # Data Semantics
 - [ ] Analisi tweet